1. Nemanja Vuković, Department of Oral surgery, Faculty of Stomatology, Pančevo, Serbia

 3. Djorđe Antonijević, Department of histology, Faculty of Dentistry, University of Belgrade, Serbia

-4. Vukoman Jokanović, Laboratory for atomic Physics, Institute for nuclear science “Vinca”, University of Belgrade, Serbia, Serbia
+4. Vukoman Jokanović, University of Belgrade, Vinča Institute of Nuclear Sciences, Serbia, Serbia

 5. Katarina Kalevski, University Business Academy Novi Sad, Faculty of Dental Medicine in Pancevo, Serbia